cshung/MingCalc/README.md

 Use `npm install` to install the necessary dependencies.

-Use `npm tsc` to compile the type script
+Use `npx tsc` to compile the type script

-Use `npm mocha ./dist/test` to run the unit tests
+Use `npx mocha ./dist/test` to run the unit tests

-Use `npm webpack` to build the website.
+Use `npx webpack` to build the website.

 # APIs